 Bluebonnet Do: Do Find Safe Locations to Pull Off the Road

 Country churches have parking lots and many times picturesque scenery around them.
 Local businesses welcome bluebonnet tourists so make a stop out of it.
 Patronize a country store and take some safe (and legal) pictures on their property.

 Parks and historical sites are other great spots to scope out.

-One other great way to get safe photos is to attend a bluebonnet festival.
-In 2021, the following bluebonnet festivals will be taking place in Texas:
+One other great way to get safe photos is to attend a Texas bluebonnet wildflower festival.
+In 2022, the following bluebonnet festivals will be taking place in Texas:

 Bluebonnet Don’t: Don’t Wear Sandals

 Bluebonnets grow in fields in Texas.
 Do you know what else lives in fields in Texas?

 Central Texas is home to a wide variety of snakes which should be avoided unless you plan to be the next Bear Grylls.
 If you do decide to go wading in a field of tall grass, know that you are in prime real estate for many of these particular serpents that range in poisonous levels from “uh-oh” to “holy crap.”

 You know how Texans wear cowboy boots?
 It’s not just fashion – it’s practical.
 Wear proper footwear that covers the lower part of your leg when you’re walking in fields.
 And walk with an exaggeratedly heavy footfall so that the snake can feel the vibrations of you coming and get out of your way.

 Be particularly cautious when stepping over large rocks or fallen trees.
 These are a favorite “hang-out” for our bitey friends.